Understanding Hidden Homeownership Costs Beyond Your Mortgage Payment

 Unexpected Repair Budgets

-Common unexpected expenses include:
+Common unexpected repair costs may include:

 - Water heater replacement ($1,000–$2,500)